top of page

 The "OTHER WORMS" That Infect Small Ruminants

-While the barber pole worm (Haemonchus contortus) and coccidia (Eimeria spp.) are the primary gastro-intestinal parasites that infect small ruminants, there are many other worm parasites that can infect them and sometimes cause problems, individually or as part of mixed parasitic infections.
-This fact sheet series will detail these "other worms."
-Each fact sheet will be written and reviewed by members of the American Consortium for Small Ruminant Parasite Control (ACSRPC), including at least one veterinarian.
+While the barber pole worm (Haemonchus contortus) and coccidia (Eimeria spp.) are usually the primary gastro-intestinal parasites infecting small ruminants (sheep, goats, and camelids), there are other worm parasites that can infect them and sometimes cause problems, individually or as part of mixed parasitic infections.
+This fact sheet series details these "other worms."
+Each fact sheet is written and reviewed by members of the American Consortium for Small Ruminant Parasite Control (ACSRPC).
+Reviewers usually include at least one veterinarian.

 Fact Sheets (.pdf)